nrv-framework/NRV/docs/tutorials/first_steps.rst

     extra_stim.add_electrode(E1, stim1)
     axon1.attach_extracellular_stimulation(extra_stim)

-an instance of a Stimulation-object is created and the materials associated are specified at the initialisation.
+an instance of a Stimulation-object is created and the materials associated are specified at the initialization.
 Then we need to add a **couple** of electrode and stimulus with the method *add_electrode*.
 The last line is pretty straight forward and link the material to a geometry, and the electrode with a stimulus to the axon.
 The context is now fully described.

 Simulating everything
 ---------------------

-Simulation is a method for object describing a fiber or a bundle of fibre (axons - myealinated or unmyelinated - fascicles and nerves).
+Simulation is a method for object describing a fiber or a bundle of fibre (axons - myelinated or unmyelinated - fascicles and nerves).
 The way to start simulation is always the same:

 ::

     results = axon1.simulate(t_sim=5)
     del axon1

 Where the *t_sim* is the simulation duration.
-Xe don't need anymore the axon, bu all informations, including about what has been declared before a still present in the variable *results*.
+Xe don't need anymore the axon, but all information, including about what has been declared before a still present in the variable *results*.
 This variable is a dictionary, containing all information.
 If you want to explore it, you should print on prompt the keys to see what is stored.
 This will be fully described latter.

 Postprocessing and few comments
 -------------------------------